rangle/ngCourse2/handout/di/angular2/inject_and_injectable.md

 }
 ```

-In the above example Angular 2's injector determines what to inject into
+In the above example Angular's injector determines what to inject into
 `ChatWidget`'s constructor by using type information.
 This is possible because
 these particular dependencies are typed, and are _not primitive_ types.
-In some cases Angular 2's DI needs more information than just types.
+In some cases Angular's DI needs more information than just types.

 [decorators]: http://blog.wolksoftware.com/decorators-reflection-javascript-typescript "ES Decorators Explained"